 - Use modified bases such as locked nucleic acid (LNA)1 bases or a minor groove binder (MGB)2 to increase the Melting temperature (Tm) of the probe while keeping a short length (<20nt if possible).
 However, no more than 2 MGBs are recommended in a multiplex assay due to a risk of decreased amplification

 - Evaluate primer and probe interactions — The probability of homo/hetero dimer formation between primers and/or probes used in the same multiplex experiment should be kept to a minimum.
 Dimerization can be evaluated, and interaction scores determined with several in silico design tools (e.g., IDT OligoAnalyzer™ Tool, Primer3, Applied Biosystems™ Primer Express®, PREMIER Biosoft Beacon Designer™) (Figure 4).
 High concentrations of primers and probes can increase the probability of undesired interactions.
 Thus, when multiplexing, it is recommended to start with low concentrations of primers for all assays (e.g. 0.25 μM), and increase the concentrations gradually up to 1 μM if needed (for example, to increase the amplification efficiency).

 - For a multiplex assay, it is important to compensate for fluorescence spillover to ensure robust quantification.
 Using monocolor controls, the Crystal Miner software allows to create a compensation matrix adapted to a given multiplex panel.
-For further detailed description of fluorescence spillover, please visit https://www.gene-pi.com/item/spill-over-2/.
+Learn more about Fluorescence Spillover.
 Instructions for performing fluorescence spillover compensation can also be found in the Crystal Miner software User Manual.

 Technical Note Highlights